Back to Blog

 Two-way sync:

-• Export responses back to CRM
+• Export responses back to the CRM

-• Update voter status in real-time
+• Update voter status in real time

-• Maintain single source of truth
+• Maintain a single source of truth

 Sync mechanisms:

-• API-based integration (real-time)
+• API-based integration (real time)

-• Scheduled batch imports/exports (hourly or daily)
+• Scheduled batch imports and exports (hourly or daily)

 • Webhook notifications for events

-• CSV import/export (manual)
+• CSV import and export (manual)

 Data mapping: